v-novaltd/LCEVCdecJS/docs/dec/demuxer_worker.md

 # Demuxer worker

-The demuxer worker is in charge of finding LCEVC data in a buffer and send it back to LCEVCdec.
+The demuxer worker is in charge of finding LCEVC data in a buffer and sending it back to LCEVCdec.

-The worker process the message from LCEVCdec and depeding the `id` value do different things:
+The worker processes the messages from LCEVCdec and, depending on the `id` value, acts in the following ways:

-* `config`: Set the logging level on the worker.
+* `config`: Sets the logging level on the worker.
-* `reset`: Reset the Demuxer.
+* `reset`: Resets the Demuxer.
-* `demux`: Process the received buffer.
+* `demux`: Processes the received buffer.

 ## Demuxing

-The message with the id `demux` holds:
+The message with the id `demux` contains:

 * The buffer.
-* Start time of the buffer.
+* The start time of the buffer.
-* End time of the buffer.
+* The end time of the buffer.
-* Level/profile/quality value.
+* The level/profile/quality values.
-* Fragment type.
+* The fragment type.

-This buffer is send to the Demuxer.
-Depending the type of fragment it will use a different parser.
-For example, if a `mp4` fragment is sent in the following diagram we can see how it is processed:
+This buffer is sent to the demuxer.
+Different parsers will be used depending on the fragment type.
+For example, the following diagram shows how an `mp4` fragment is processed:

 ![alt text](assets/appendbuffer.png "Append buffer")

-The buffer is sent to the demuxer and the header will be process to find the `baseMediaDecodeTime`.
-Then, the buffer will be appened to `mp4box.js` and for every sample it finds it will call the `onSample` function.
+The buffer is sent to the demuxer and the header will be processed to find the `baseMediaDecodeTime`.
+After this, the buffer will be appended to `mp4box.js` and will call the `onSample` function for every sample found.
 For every sample, the CTS and PTS will be fixed using the `baseMediaDecodeTime`.
-Check if the CTS and PTS is inside the `start` and `end` time of the buffer and find LCEVC data.
-If LCEVC data is found, sent it to LCEVCdec.
-When all the sample are processed, the demuxer ends and wait for more messages.
+Check that the CTS and PTS are inside the `start` and `end` times of the buffer and can find the LCEVC data.
+If LCEVC data is found, send it to LCEVCdec.
+When all the samples are processed, the demuxer finishes and waits for more messages.